j-mnr/gophergo.dev/content/basics/11-range.md

 import "fmt"

-// RangeIndex shows us how to grab the index of each element in a slice. func RangeIndex() {
+// Index shows us how to grab the index of each element in a slice. func Index() {
 	uselessSlice := make([]struct{}, 10)
 	for i := range uselessSlice {
 		fmt.Println("index:", i)